Winged scapula: Causes

 Winging of the scapula is divided into two categories, medial and lateral, according to the direction of winging.

 Medial winging is more common, being caused by serratus anterior paralysis.
 This is typically due to damage (i.e. lesions) of the long thoracic nerve.
 This nerve supplies the serratus anterior, which is located on the side of the thorax and acts to pull the scapula forward.
 Serratus anterior palsy is a dysfunction that is characteristic of traumatic, non-traumatic, and idiopathic injury to the long thoracic nerve.

-The second category is the lateral winging which is caused by injury of the spinal accessory nerve.
+The second category is the lateral winging, which is caused by injury to the spinal accessory nerve.
 Severe atrophy of the trapezius is seen with accidental damage to the spinal accessory nerve during lymph node biopsy of the neck.
 There are numerous ways in which the long thoracic nerve can sustain trauma-induced injury.
-These include, but are not limited to, blunt trauma (e.g. blow to the neck or shoulder, sudden depression of the shoulder girdle, unusual twisting of the neck and shoulder), repetitive movements (as observed in athletic activities such as weight lifting or sports that involve throwing), excessive compression of the shoulder area by straps (see backpack palsy), and various household activities (e.g. gardening, digging, car washing, prolonged abduction of the arms when sleeping, propping up the head to read, etc.).
-Sometimes, other structures in the body such as inflamed and enlarged subcoracoid or subscapular bursa press on the nerve.
+These include, but are not limited to, blunt trauma (e.g. blow to the neck or shoulder, sudden depression of the shoulder girdle, unusual twisting of the neck and shoulder), repetitive movements (as observed in athletic activities such as weight lifting or sports that involve throwing), excessive compression of the shoulder area by straps (see backpack palsy), and various household activities (e.g., gardening, digging, car washing, prolonged abduction of the arms when sleeping, propping up the head to read, etc.).
+Sometimes, other structures in the body, such as inflamed and enlarged subcoracoid or subscapular bursa, press on the nerve.
 Clinical treatments may also cause injury to the long thoracic nerve (iatrogenesis from forceful manipulation, mastectomies with axillary node dissection, surgical treatment of spontaneous pneumothorax, post-general anesthesia for various clinical reasons, and electrical shock, amongst others).

 Non-traumatic induced injury to the long thoracic nerve includes, but is not limited to, causes such as viral illness (e.g. influenza, tonsillitis-bronchitis, polio), allergic-drug reactions, drug overdose, toxic exposure (e.g. herbicides, tetanus), C7 radiculopathy, and coarctation of the aorta.

 Secondary to serratus anterior palsy, a winged scapula is also caused by trapezius and rhomboid muscle palsy involving the accessory nerve and the dorsal scapular nerve, respectively.

-Though the most common causes of a winged scapula is due to serratus anterior palsy, and less commonly trapezius and rhomboid palsy, there are still other circumstances that present the ailment.
+Though the most common causes of a winged scapula are due to serratus anterior palsy, and less commonly trapezius and rhomboid palsy, there are still other circumstances that present the ailment.
 These incidences include direct injuries to the scapulothoracic muscles (i.e. trapezius and rhomboid muscles), and structural abnormalities (e.g. rotator cuff pathology, shoulder instability, etc.).